rslogiti/jax-hdc/README.md

 ## Examples

-We have several examples [in the repository](https://github.com/yourusername/jax-hdc/tree/main/examples).
+There are several examples [in the repository](https://github.com/yourusername/jax-hdc/tree/main/examples).
 Here is a simple one to get you started:

 ```python
 import jax